EastfordCommunicator/website/articles/34/9/legislative-update-gordon.md

 As always, please reach out to me if I can help you with a constituent matter, answer a question, or take up a concern.
-You can call my office at (860) 240-8800, e-mail me at jeffrey.gordon@cga.ct.gov, check for news and sign up for my free e-newsletter at www.senatorgordon.com, or learn about what I am doing on Facebook at "Senator Jeff Gordon."
+You can call my office at (860) 240-8800, e-mail me at <jeffrey.gordon@cga.ct.gov>, check for news and sign up for my free e-newsletter at www.senatorgordon.com, or learn about what I am doing on [Facebook at "Senator Jeff Gordon."](https://www.facebook.com/senatorjeffgordon/)